Offering 4 day and Custom Tours

 4. If 2 weeks before your tour we still don’t have clarity on the safety or viability of your tour, we will cancel the tour.
 In this case your final payment will be refundable, and your deposit will be transferrable to a future tour date (later this summer or for the 2021 season).

-As we’ve learned over the past few weeks, what makes sense today may not make sense tomorrow.
+As we’ve learned over the past month, what makes sense today may not make sense tomorrow.
 Please understand that we reserve the right to change these policies without prior notice due to this very fluid and unpredictable situation.

 We’ll continue to monitor the situation closely and post an update here if anything significant changes.
 In the mean time you can book with confidence knowing that we’ve got your back if your travel situation needs to change this summer.

 Looking forward to meeting you in person and supporting your bike tour between Jasper and Banff when you’re ready to join us.